Tinny-Robot/NITDA_AI_Class/0 Intro day Problem Solving/readme.md

 ## Introduction

 Problem-solving is an essential skill for any programmer.
-In this lecture, we'll explore how to apply problem-solving techniques to write effective Python code.
+Today, we'll explore how to apply problem-solving techniques to write effective Python code.

 * Understand the problem
 * Break the problem down